TABLE OF CONTENTS

 When securing a tech support high risk merchant account there will documentation that is required.
 These documents may consist of bank statements, business tax forms, a company website with the correct information, and more.
 To better fulfill the requirements it is important to communicate with the company that you are securing a merchant account through.
 Being able to process credit card payments seamlessly while your company is protected is needed for both the company and the customers.

 When getting ready to search for the best company for online credit card processing make sure to do your research.
 Will will want a provider that offers the following.

 - Easy application process– Gone are the days of having to sit at a desk inside of the traditional bank to fill out pages of paperwork.

 - Dedicated representatives– One-on-one dedicated help to keep the whole process easy to understand and quick.

 - Cutting-edge technology– POS terminals, high risk processing, payment gateways for technical support businesses, and more.

 - Scalable services– There is a solution to fit every size of business that also helps you grow.

-- Risk mitigation solutions– Protections from fraud and risk are necessary in the tech support industry.
+- Risk mitigation solutions– Protections from fraud and risk are necessary for the tech support industry.

-- Chargeback prevention tools– Reduce the risk of chargebacks and help combat them when they pop up to keep your business successful.
+- Chargeback protection tools– Reduce the risk of chargebacks and help combat them when they pop up to keep your business successful.